 What Morale Means to ROI

-Everywhere I look, my research corroborates these findings.
-But I don’t think it’s necessary to dwell on statistics, because common sense says happy, engaged, and motivated salespeople do a better job.
+Everywhere we look, research corroborates these findings.
+But it’s not necessary to dwell on statistics, because common sense says happy, engaged, and motivated salespeople do a better job.
 And we all know companies don’t excel unless salespeople rock it.

 How to Improve Morale